-The City's obligation to make Base Rental Payments will be abated in whole or in part to the extent of substantial interference with use and possession of the Leased Property arising from damage, destruction, title defect or taking by eminent domain or condemnation of the Leased Property.
+The City's obligation to make Base Rental Payments will be abated in whole or in part to the extent of substantial interference with use and possession of the Leased Property arising from damage, destruction, title defect or taking by eminent domain of the Leased Property.
 Abatement would not constitute a default under the Lease Agreement or the Indenture and the Trustee would not be entitled in such event to pursue remedies against the City.
 See "RISK FACTORS - Base Rental Payments - Abatement" herein.

-Under the Lease Agreement, the City will agree to pay certain taxes, assessments, utility charges, and insurance premiums charged with respect to the Leased Property and expenses related to the Bonds, including the fees and expenses of the Trustee.
+Under the Lease Agreement, the City will agree to pay all taxes, assessments, utility charges, and insurance premiums charged with respect to the Leased Property and certain expenses related to the Bonds, including the fees and expenses of the Trustee.
 The City is responsible for repair and maintenance of the Leased Property during the term of the Lease Agreement.
-The City may at its own expense in good faith contest such taxes, assessments and utility and other charges if certain requirements set forth in the Lease Agreement are satisfied including obtaining an opinion of counsel that the Leased Property will not be subjected to loss or forfeiture.
+The City may at its own expense in good faith contest, and leave unpaid during such contest, such taxes, assessments and utility and other charges if certain requirements set forth in the Lease Agreement are satisfied.

 Should the City default under the Lease Agreement, the Trustee, as assignee of the Authority, may terminate the Lease Agreement and re-lease the Leased Property or may retain the Lease Agreement and hold the City liable for all Base Rental Payments thereunder on an annual basis.
 Under no circumstances will the Trustee have the right to accelerate Base Rental Payments.
 The exercise of the remedies provided to the Trustee is subject to various limitations on the enforcement of remedies against public agencies.
-See "RISK FACTORS - Limited Recourse on Default; No Acceleration" herein.
+See "RISK FACTORS - Limited Recourse on Default; No Acceleration" and "- Enforcement of Remedies" herein.